Adiboss4333/BitCrabRansomware/README.md

-# BitCrab Rasomware a Windows Ransomware
+# BitCrab a Windows Ransomware

 This is Original Repository of the BitCrabRansomware.